 Health Insurance Scams

 In this phone scam, the scammer claims to be from a legitimate health insurance company.
-They usually present victims with attractive health insurance plans that look too good to be real.
-Scammer convince victims into believing it’s true and providing sensitive financial information & paying the fake fee.
+They usually present victims with attractive health insurance plans that look too good to be true.
+The scammer convinces victims to believe it’s true, providing sensitive financial information and paying the fake fee.

 Job Offer Scams

-In this form of phone scam, the scammers offer fake offers to the victims.
-The job offers are often very lucrative and force the victims to provide personal information, fees for initial training, or fees for securing the position.
+In this form of phone scam, scammers offer fake job offers to the victims.
+The job offers are often very lucrative, and the scammers force the victims to provide personal information, fees for initial training, or fees for securing the position.

 So, these are some forms of scam phone calls that are trending.
-Hence, consider these scam calls before providing sensitive details over phone calls.
+Hence, consider these scam calls before providing sensitive details over the phone.

 How Do You Tell if a Number Is a Scam?

 Now, let’s move to the essential part of the article.
-To protect yourself from all sorts of scams, you should be able to identify the scam phone numbers.
+To protect yourself from scams, you should be able to identify scam phone numbers.

 Scammers may use different phone numbers to trap you and gain your personal & financial information.
 So, it’s best to take proper security steps to safeguard such calls on Android or iPhone.

-The easiest way to detect a scam call is to notice the location of the call.
-If the call is not from your home country, it’s likely a scammer.
-If you get calls from outside your home country repetitively, it clearly indicates a scammer.
+The easiest way to detect a scam call is to notice its location.
+If the call is not from your home country, it’s likely from a scammer.
+If you receive calls from outside your home country repeatedly, it clearly indicates a scammer.

 So, the best way to get started is by installing a caller identification app on your Android or iPhone.
 Alternatively, you can use reverse number lookup apps for Android.